CodeCatz/kibble/README.md

 ##Read this first

 Working with the Kibble repository won't be the same as with litterbox.
 You don't have an access to directly push your changes to kibble.
-It's not that we don't like you anymore -- we do! -- we just want to make you comfortable with a differend kind of *workflow*.
+It's not that we don't like you anymore -- we do! -- we just want to make you comfortable with a differend kind of a *workflow*.

 Suggested reading: [GitHub flow](http://scottchacon.com/2011/08/31/github-flow.html)